RCepenco/reddit-hn-etl/README.md

 ## Development Workflow

-**Note:** Command history tracking was implemented partway through development as a process improvement.
+> Note: Command history tracking was introduced partway through development as a deliberate process improvement.

-Command history is now tracked with timestamps for reproducibility and debugging.
+> Command history is now tracked with timestamps for reproducibility and debugging.

 To save today's work log: